Hie Shrine in Photos

 If you are looking for something unique in Tokyo, this shrine is for you.
 I don’t know of any others with monkeys and escalators!
 And if you poke into its nooks and crannies, you might also find a few other things to surprise you.

-External websites with photos of Hie Shrine
+External websites with Hie Shrine photos:

 Leave a Comment